karimAbdelsabour/Home_SurviellanceSystem/README.md

 Programmed in C language, ensuring real-time performance and reliability.
 _______________________________________________________________________________________________________________________________________
 Project Goals:
 This project combines advanced monitoring and alert features into a single, affordable solution.
-It enhances household safety and security by providing real-time information and alerts through a user-friendly OLED display i
+It enhances household safety and security by providing real-time information and alerts through a user-friendly OLED display interface.